nicolecht/nicolecht/README.md

 ## I'm a software engineer specializing in frontend engineering 🏫

 - 🔭 I’m currently working on ReactJS company projects and ReactJS personal projects
-- 🌱 I’m currently learning TypeScript, NextJS, NestJS
+- 🌱 I’m currently learning TypeScript, NextJS, and NestJS
-- 🤔 I’m planning to improve my UI/UX and go deeping into frontend
+- 🤔 I’m planning to improve my UI/UX and go deep into frontend

 <br/>